vektorlab/multivac/README.md

 ```

 Create a token for Multivac under "Bots" in the integration section of Slack.

-update config.yml with your Slack token and update docker-compose.yml with your config path:
+Update config.yml with your Slack token and update docker-compose.yml with your config path:
 ```bash
 sed "s|/path/to|$(pwd)|g" docker-compose.yml
 ```